llpeterson/e2e/rpc.md

-These three examples represent interesting alternative design choices in the RPC solution space, but least you think they are the only options, we describe three other RPC-like mechanisms (WSDL, SOAP, an REST) in the context of web services in Chapter 9.
+These three examples represent interesting alternative design choices in the RPC solution space, but least you think they are the only options, we describe three other RPC-like mechanisms (WSDL, SOAP, and REST) in the context of web services in Chapter 9.

 ### SunRPC